PTA 121 Fundamentals for the PTA

 This lecture and skills lab course provides the PTA student with exposure to the duties related to dealing with physical agents, modalities and massage.
 These applications include the use of cold, heat, ultrasound, diathermy and hydrotherapy.
 Other modalities include mechanical traction, electro-therapy, compression and laser/light.
 Basic dressing changes and wound care with the use of universal precautions and infection control are covered.
 Soft tissue mobilization and therapeutic massage as therapeutic modality are presented.
 This course has a significant number of laboratory hours and psychomotor learning opportunities.

-PTA 131 Engineering & Physics for PTA
+PTA 131 Engineering and Physics for PTA

 This course is a basic introduction to topics of engineering and physics that are related to the field of physical therapy.
 Topics include motion, forces, levers, machinery, materials, science, light, sound, electricity and heat.
 Emphasis will be placed on practical application for the PTA.